peterdieleman/papermod/content/posts/software/profiles_spring_boot.md

             on-profile: "profile name"
 ```

-In conjunction with: `./gradlew run --args='--spring.profiles.active=profile-name'`
+In conjunction with: `./gradlew run --args='--spring.profiles.active=profile_name'`

 Can make this even more complicated when activating multiple profiles at once with overlapping properties, in that case the precedence order of profiles needs to be defined.

+## From IntelliJ

+Add the following as an environment variable when right clicking on the configuration in the top-left corner: `spring.profiles.active=profile_name`